HIV, AIDS, and Cytomegalovirus

 Treatment for Cytomegalovirus

-For CMV retinitis, you may receive a drug implant in the eye.
-This is the current preferred therapy.
-An alternative is intensive IV treatment for two weeks.
+For CMV retinitis, you may receive intensive IV treatment for two weeks.
 This is called induction therapy.
 You receive the treatment by intravenous infusion, meaning medication is given into a vein.
 You may need a permanent catheter in your chest for daily treatment.
+Some patients may be changed to oral therapy